alfredstahl69/nixossurface9/README.md

 ```bash
 mkfs.btrfs /dev/nvmeXn1pY  # Seriously remeber to change the X and the Y. Also tripple check wether the numbers are correct.
 I once ended up with my windows boot partition in random places. good times. (dont ask how, I dont even know)
 ```
+if you want hibernate then you should also create a linux swap file. for hibernate especially you'll need roughly the same as ram. honestly just put in 18000 and it'll prob be fine. you may also change it to less if you want.
+I recommend doing that all in gparted, much simpler. the file format should be linux swap. but remember you'll need to add it into the config too, when generating the hardweare config nixos will find the swap partition but hibernate wont work just yet. but we'll get to that.
 ### Create Btrfs Subvolumes( or just use ext4 but at that point just use the installer srsly.
 I'll be so mad when the installer adds the option to use btrfs..)
  Temporarily mount root partition( no idea what this all is, either take it as such or ask chatgpt, also make sure ALL the X's and Y's are replace with their ACTUAL numbers)) Also I really recommend doing this after running sudo -i since Chatgpt didnt add sudo infront and I really cant be bothered to do so.
 Sorry.. well anyway. deal with it Ig.